The Enlightenment and Regime Change Foreign Policy:

 I would submit that America’s failure in Afghanistan stems from a fundamental philosophical conflict that traces back to the Enlightenment.
-Perhaps above all, the thinkers of the Enlightenment sought to generate a philosophy that wasn’t dependent on and was unattached and unrelated to any particular social order.
-It sought to discover a universal standard of political legitimacy unconnected to any customs and traditions by which they could all be judged.
+Perhaps above all, the thinkers of the Enlightenment sought to generate a philosophy that was not dependent on and was unattached to any particular social order and its values.
+It sought to discover, by the powers of unaided human reason, universal standards of political legitimacy unconnected to any specific customs and traditions by which they could all be judged.
 Accordingly, many Enlightenment philosophers relied upon a “state of nature” thought experiment, which purported to exhibit humanity’s natural tendencies outside of society.
 John Locke, “the father of liberalism,” utilized this idea of a state of nature (which he amended from his philosophical predecessor, Thomas Hobbes) to establish a universal standard of political legitimacy: free, rational consent.
 As Locke writes in his Second Treatise of Government, “Men being, as has been said, by nature, all free, equal and independent, no one can be put out of this estate, and subjected to the political power of another, without his own consent.”
 According to Locke, individuals have certain inalienable rights that cannot be removed or limited without their consent.
-All government, since it entails the restriction of the freedom of the individual and their subjection to a higher power, requires consent if it is to be considered legitimate, and no alternative route can confer equal legitimacy to government.
+All government, since it entails the restriction of the freedom of the individual and their subjection to a higher power, requires consent if it is to be considered just and legitimate, and no alternative route can confer equal legitimacy to government.
 In brief, the origin of the state and its authority, for Locke, lies in a mythic contractual “Compact” among autonomous and independent individuals that exist in a realm of “perfect freedom” in the pre-political state and form a government for the sole purpose of further securing their freedom.
 The neoliberal justification for spreading liberalism to the whole of the world follows from the belief that we are quite capable of judging from the outside, as it were, different cultures and societies according to universal rationalistic standards like that established by John Locke.

 When they oppose such a view, it might be instructive for American conservatives to draw on an older tradition of American foreign policy bent toward non-interventionism in foreign affairs.
 This tradition was aptly defended by John Quincy Adams in his 1821 oration to the U.S. House of Representatives with the assertion that “(America) goes not abroad, in search of monsters to destroy...
 She is the champion and vindicator only of her own.”
-Here, the 6th U.S. President articulates the belief that America is a particular nation with a particular identity, people, culture, and history and cannot, therefore, be exported to the rest of the world.
+Here, the 6th U.S. President articulates the belief that America is a distinct nation with a particular geography, identity, people, culture, and history and cannot, therefore, be exported to the rest of the world.
 Instead, America can operate, at best, as an exemplary model for the global community.
-Although he lacks a rich intellectual tradition in America, Edmund Burke—one of the foundational thinkers of modern conservatism—made a similar point to that of Adams, though in different terms.
-Burke warned in his 1790 book Reflections on the Revolution in France of the “geometrical” (abstract) politics of the French Revolutionaries, who sought to impose on France from the outside a political order that had never existed there and had no institutional backing to support it.
-The collapse of such a “geometrical constitution” was, for Burke, virtually inevitable and unpreventable.
+Although he lacks a rich intellectual tradition in America, Edmund Burke—one of the foundational thinkers of modern conservatism—made a similar point to that of Adams, albeit in different terms.
+Burke warned in his 1790 book Reflections on the Revolution in France of the “geometrical” (or abstract ideological) politics of the French Revolutionaries, who sought to impose on France from the outside a political order that had never existed there and had no institutional backing to support it.
+The collapse of such a “geometrical constitution” was, for Burke, virtually inevitable.
 In Burke's eyes, no society can be effectively organized around a plan or goal since good politics is not imposed from the top-down but grows organically from the bottom-up.
-To enforce a political system in a place where it has never existed and cannot be reinforced is to create a crisis of government legitimacy and undermine the social fabric.
+To enforce a political system in a place where it has never existed and cannot be reinforced is to create a crisis of legitimacy and undermine the social fabric.
 Yet, is this not precisely what we’ve seen transpire throughout America’s nation-building project not only in Afghanistan but across the Middle East?
-We mistakenly believe that we can assess all cultures and societies by the same rationalistic principles.
-But this assumption has proven utterly false in practice.
-Attempts to restructure society according to specific universal objectives have always created a situation worse than the one that initially needed to be remedied.
+We mistakenly believe that we can assess all cultures and societies by the same universal principles.
+But this assumption has proven dubious in practice—the Enlightenment grossly overestimated the capacity of human reason.
+Attempts to restructure society according to rationalistic objectives have always created situations worse than the ones that initially needed to be remedied.